 Exploring preventative partnership working

 Building from the Collaborative Learning Days through Participatory Discussion Groups and individual discussions this work has mapped some of the developing collaborative practices, discussions and emerging issues across Aberdeenshire CPP.
-The report will be published in 2017.

 Development work to support implementation of the Community Empowerment Act